• Share this on:

 Tips:

-• Become familiar with the details of the production system for the natural ingredients you export, and map out their features in relation to sustainable, nature-positive production.
+• Become familiar with the details of the production system for the natural ingredients you export and map out their features in relation to sustainable, nature-positive production.

-• Remember that, even if the production systems for your natural cosmetic ingredients are already contributing to biodiversity and climate conservation, you can always do better.
+Remember that even if the production systems for your natural cosmetic ingredients are already contributing to biodiversity and climate conservation, you can always do better.
 For example, consider the possibility of promoting regenerative and nature-positive production amongst your producers.

-5. Use a green technology for processing
+6. Use a green technology for processing

 Going green is not limited to the production level.
 It also concerns the post-harvest processing of natural ingredients.
 Green technologies use energy and resources more efficiently, produce less waste and reduce the ecological footprint of the final product.
 For natural cosmetics ingredients, typical processing steps include the drying of seeds or other plant parts, the extraction of fat and the cleaning of gums and resins.
-Processing is often done in a traditional way, based on the use of fuel wood as an energy source and chemicals for extraction.
+Processing is often done in a traditional way, based on the use of fuelwood as an energy source and chemicals for extraction.

 It is important to analyse these steps together with your client, as cosmetics companies depend on homogenous quality.
 Any change in the processing could potentially affect the quality of the final product.

 One example of a company utilising a green processing method is Crozier Green Business, a local trader of Styrax gum in Honduras.
 Traditionally, producers heated the gum on an open fire to clean and filter it.
 The gum often got burnt, however, impacting its smell and subsequent quality for the perfumery industry.
 Together with the export company, Polco, Crozier Green Business developed a simple method for cold-filtering the gum.
 With this method, the gum is now warmed in the sun and then filtered.
-This reduces the use of fuel wood and increases the quality of the product.
+This reduces the use of fuelwood and increases the quality of the product.

 Another example of a company utilising a green processing method is Forestwise, a producer and exporter of illipe butter, which is obtained from the seeds of a tree in Indonesia.
 Traditionally, the seeds were smoke-dried on an open fire.
 In the process, plant fat was contaminated by carcinogenic substances, and the producers (mainly women) were exposed to smoke.
 The company trained producers in the solar drying methods for seeds.
-The elimination of firewood reduced the producer’s workload, improved health conditions and contributing to the company’s climate-mitigation efforts.
+The elimination of firewood reduced the producer’s workload, improved health conditions and contributed to the company’s climate-mitigation efforts.
 The solar-dried product is now free of any contamination, and it can be exported as organic.
 Forestwise is now able to position itself in higher market segments with better prices for producers.

 Tips: